 Colorado women deserve better.
-Colorado Women’s Alliance supports efforts to repeal this deeply unpopular law and to enact real reform.
-Obamacare must be replaced with a law that lowers costs and provides greater health care options.
-Congress should pass a bill to repeal Obamacare, give families the same tax breaks on insurance as corporations, and let Americans shop around across state lines for the policies that meet their needs and budgets.
+Colorado Women’s Alliance supports efforts to repeal this unpopular law and to enact real reform.
+Families deserve the same tax breaks on insurance as corporations, and Americans should be able to shop for plans across state lines for policies that meet their needs and budgets.
 Such a bill would lower health care costs by expanding individual choice, institute malpractice reforms and cut costly regulations.

 Yet Colorado still has work to do in making sure that all students are getting the skills that they need.
-On the National Assessment of Educational Progress assessments, 50 percent of Colorado’s 4th graders and 42 percent of eighth graders are proficient in math.
-Forty percent of 4th graders and 8th graders are proficient in reading.
-The Colorado Department of Education reports that nearly 77 percent of high school seniors graduate on time.
+On the National Assessment of Educational Progress assessments, only 50 percent of Colorado’s 4th graders and 42 percent of eighth graders are proficient in math, and only 40 percent of 4th graders and 8th graders are proficient in reading.
+The Colorado Department of Education reports that only 77 percent of high school seniors graduate on time.

-Clearly some students are doing very well while others are falling through the cracks.
-Unfortunately, Colorado is not one of the 22 states that provide support for families to select independent schools.
-Colorado Women’s Alliance believes that students should enjoy the full spectrum of school choices—public, private, and home school—so that they can attend the school that best meets their needs.
+Some students are doing well while others are falling through the cracks.
+Colorado Women’s Alliance believes that families deserve the full spectrum of educational choice–public, private, and home school—so that they can engage in a learning environment that best meets their needs.

-A 2009 Labor Department study found the wage gap between men and women is between 4.8 and 7 cents when individual choices are taken into consideration.
-What are the choices?
-The college major one pursues, the type of occupation one chooses, and whether one takes time off to care for children, make a difference in salaries and lifetime earnings.
+In addition to job opportunities, women deserve equitable pay.
+However, there is a lot of misinformation surrounding the “equal pay” conversation.
+Pay equity takes into consideration college major, occupation choices, and whether one takes time off to care for children.
+Life choices make a difference in salaries and lifetime earnings.
 Full time male employees also tend to work 8-10% more hours than full time female employees and are generally more aggressive in salary negotiations.